Photo Credit: Canden Schwantes

 October 22, 2011, Washington, DC: I set out early this morning on a big red beach cruiser ready to document one of my former Washington neighborhoods.
 It was the first morning in months my bike brakes were cold to the touch, and a stark line of clouds dramatically divided our city, slicing it precisely down its east and west sides.
 To be honest, the day grew grayer and more bland as time went by, and I’m still considering how to inject some punch into my photo essay of Dupont Circle.
 For now, I share the highlight of the morning — a photo snapped from the east side of the Capitol Building, five minutes into my long morning ride.

-October 21, 2011, Washington, DC: It was Thanksgiving 1990 when my parents first took us to New York City.
-It was shortly after they announced we’d be moving from Baltimore to the Northeast.
-At my sister’s request, we visited the Plaza Hotel that weekend, searching its hallways for Eloise, the fictitious character just her age who called the famed hotel home.
+October 21, 2011, Washington, DC: At my sister’s request, we visited the Plaza Hotel that weekend, searching its hallways for Eloise, the fictitious character just her age who called the famed hotel home.

 That’s my first recollection of experiencing how hotels play a part in the cities around them.
 Some great hotels would become my neighbors as I moved from New York and San Francisco to Washington, DC.
 In each place, those hotels down the street would bring a specific flavor to the neighborhood.
 They’d help cities do what they do so well.
 They’d make those neighborhoods welcoming havens for locals and travelers alike.